SlicingDice/slicingdice-java/README.md

 }
 ```

-### `JSONObject index(JSONObject data)`
+### `JSONObject insert(JSONObject data)`
-Index data to existing entities or create new entities, if necessary.
-This method corresponds to a [POST request at /index](http://panel.slicingdice.com/docs/#api-details-api-endpoints-post-index).
+Insert data to existing entities or create new entities, if necessary.
+This method corresponds to a [POST request at /insert](http://panel.slicingdice.com/docs/#api-details-api-endpoints-post-insert).

 #### Request example